 How to Write a Blog Post that Actually Makes Money

 There is so much complicated and misleading blogging advice floating around out there, and it’s hard to cut through the noise and focus on what matters.
-This blogging series is meant to help you find that focus and build a blog that actually makes money.
-And this article will teach you how to write a blog post that gets you one step closer to that goal.
+My goal is to help you find that focus and build a blog that actually makes money.
+And this article is an important part of your foundation: learning how to write a blog post that gets you one step closer to that goal.